Sorry, you need to enable JavaScript to visit this website.

 Settling in after moving house with your cat

-Once you’ve moved home with your cat you need to give them at least a week to get used to their new surroundings before you let them go outdoors.
-Some cats accept their new home quite quickly while others need time to adapt.
+Once you’ve moved home with your cat you need to give outdoor felines several weeks to get used to their new surroundings before you let them go outside unless you have a catio.
+Some cats accept their new home quite quickly and act like they’ve always been there, while others need time to adapt.
 It can help if you’re able to spend some time with them at home in the first few days and weeks to help them settle in better.
 Don’t rush things; let them take as long as they need to get used to the sounds and smells in their new environment.
-Here are a few steps you can follow:
+For more advice on settling your cat in, read our article on welcoming your cat home.

 When moving house with your cat, you should consider the following: